diem/website/docs/wallet-app/public-demo-wallet.md

 ### Register and sign up

 New users who want to use the Public Demo Wallet go through a simulated registration process.
+Users should enter a dummy username and password at signup and choose from a dummy identity during the sign up process.

 The registration process simulates the following steps:

 * Protects the user’s personal information.
 * Assessment of the risks involved in maintaining a business relationship with the user.
-* Compliance with KYC guidelines and AML regulations as required by law.
+* Compliance with KYC guidelines and AML regulations.

-During registration, the user of the demo is presented with the screen shots and process flows that simulate a user asked to provide the information that would be required for proper identity verification and account security.
+During registration, the user of the Public Demo Wallet is presented with the screen shots and process flows that simulate a user asked to provide the information that would be required for proper identity verification and account security.
 The simulated registration process collects this information in multiple steps:

 1. Login credentials, including a strong and unique password.
 2. Personal details, including name, date of birth, and phone number.